Jon Favreau

 Young Jon Favreau and Vince Vaughn in Made

-According to Zoomboola.com, in 1996, friends started working on the comedy-drama Made, of which Jon was a screenwriter, co-producer, and a leading actor.
-The picture was quite successful at the box office and among the American audience.
-Another Favreau's bright screen appearance was the role of Monica Geller's boyfriend in the cult TV series Friends.
+According to Zoomboola.com, in 1996, the friends started working on the comedy-drama Made, with Jon serving as screenwriter, co-producer, and lead actor.
+The film was quite successful at the box office and with American audiences.
+Another standout Favreau performance was his role as Monica Geller's boyfriend in the hit TV series Friends.

 Jon Favreau in the TV Series Friends